-The distance education degree requires a minimum of 128 semester credits including all general education, major, and graduation requirements.
-The required courses are RELB160, 250, 325, choose one of the following: RELB335 or 336, 385, 405, 425; RELT235, 250, 290; RELG360; HIST404.
-Those electing Greek to meet the foreign language requirement must take BIBL204V and 205V.
+The distance education degree requires a minimum of 124 semester credits including all general education, major, and graduation requirements.
+The required courses are RELB210, 304, 305, 335, 374, 375; RELT225, 235, 290, 308; RELP441; HIST404.

+Those electing Greek to meet the foreign language requirement must take Greek through the intermediate level.

-AA: Personal Ministries-32 (Distance Education)
+AA: Personal Ministries-32

+(Distance Education)

 This degree prepares students for personal outreach ministries, including Bible instruction, offers an opportunity to study a broad spectrum of courses covering both Old and New Testament.
 The courses listed below are required for distance education students only.
-Requirements: RELB160, 250, 325, 335 or 336,